This article will help you understand:

-Before gaining a Checkr test or production account, you must first work with a Checkr Account Executive or Customer Success representative to create and credential your account.
+Before gaining a Checkr test or production account, you must first create and credential your account.

 The background screening industry in the United States is heavily regulated by federal, state, and local levels of government, and primarily by the Fair Credit Reporting Act (FCRA).
 Checkr complies with these laws, and helps its customers comply, through multiple Checkr product features.